AndriiHeonia/fast-compute/README.md

     1.4. what about image type usage instead of buffers?
 2. Implement WebGL fallback
 3. Write build tasks and tests
+4. Update API doc
-4. Try to use it in hull.js
+5. Try to use it in hull.js

 ## Changelog
 ### 0.1.0 — 13.12.2014